OBPNPW2024/MoDL/README.md

 1. Prepare the training data by running ***MoDL_seg/data_load.py***.
 You will need to prepare original mitochondrial images and ground truth to the *' deform/train '* and *' deform/label '* directories of the original MoDL demo.

-2. Train the model by running ***MoDL_seg/train.py***, then you will get a model for super-resolution microscopy images segmentation of mitochondrial, and the trained model will be saved in the *' model '* directory of the original MoDL demo.
+2. (Optional) You can directly use our pre-trained model ***U-RNet+*** to predict [https://zenodo.org/records/10889134], You will need to download it and unzip it to the *' model '* directory of the original MoDL demo.

-3. (Optional) Also, you can directly use our pre-trained model ***U-RNet+*** to predict [https://zenodo.org/records/10889134], You will need to download it and unzip it to the *' model '* directory of the original MoDL demo.
+3. (Optional) Train the model by running ***MoDL_seg/train.py***, then you will get a model for super-resolution microscopy images segmentation of mitochondrial, and the trained model will be saved in the *' model '* directory of the original MoDL demo.

 4. Prepare the test images and use the trained model to make segmentation by running ***MoDL_seg/segment_predict.py***.
 You will need to prepare the test images to the *' testraw '* directory of the original MoDL demo.
 After prediction, the predicted segmentations and their pseudo-color implementation are stored separately in the *' final_results/bw '* and *' final_results/pseudo '* directories of the original MoDL demo.